dhock194/ccbextract/README.md

     3. Once complete, the script will give you a final count of the Event records it extracted.
     4. The output of the script will be placed into an output subfolder in the folder you ran it.

+## Stub Scripts
+Along with the 3 scripts above, I created the beginnings of several other scripts, which are really stubs so far -- they each access the relevant CCB API endpoint, and extract the data as one huge JSON text, but for each of these, I was not able to complete the more tedious work of parsing the array/hash values in order extract specific fields for export to a CSV.
+You are more than welcome to extend them in any way you want.
+Or, you can just run them and pipe the output to the file (to get it out of CCB), and create the process to parse it later.

+These stub scripts are as follows:
+- ccb-attendance-extract.rb     -->     Extracts CCB attendance records
+- ccb-calendar-extract.rb       -->     Extracts CCB calendar records
+- ccb-coa-extract.rb            -->     Extracts CCB chart of account records
+- ccb-forms-extract.rb          -->     Extracts CCB forms records
+- ccb-group-extract.rb          -->     Extracts CCB group records
+- ccb-process-extract.rb        -->     Extracts CCB process records
+- ccb-resource-extract.rb       -->     Extracts CCB resource records

+***

 Please let me know any issues you have running these — while not perfect, the goal was to make the exit process from CCB less painful than it was for us!